wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

 ##### 369 Reciprocal enforcement of judgments

-*   (1) [Part 1][836] of the Reciprocal Enforcement of Judgments Act 1934 shall apply to any judgment, given by a court in a country in respect of which the CLC Convention is in force, to enforce a claim in respect of liability incurred under any provision corresponding to [section 345][453].
+*   (1) [Part 1][836] (except for [section 6(3) and (4)][837]) of the Reciprocal Enforcement of Judgments Act 1934 applies to a judgment given by a court in a country (other than Australia) in respect of which the CLC Convention is in force and to enforce a claim in respect of liability incurred under any provision corresponding to [section 345][453] of this Act.

-    (2) Subsections (3) and (4) of [section 6][837] of the Reciprocal Enforcement of Judgments Act 1934 shall have no effect in the case of any such judgment.
+    (2) A judgment given by a court in Australia to enforce a claim in respect of liability incurred under Part II of the Protection of the Sea (Civil Liability) Act 1981 (Aust) (or any later Australian enactments corresponding to [section 345][453] of this Act) must be treated as a registrable Australian judgment for the purposes of [subpart 5][838] of Part 2 of the Trans-Tasman Proceedings Act 2010\.

     Compare: 1974 No 14 s 44

+    Section 369: replaced, on 11 October 2013, by [section 10(1)][839] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

 ## Part 26
 Compensation from International Oil Pollution Compensation Fund for pollution damage